 Tip #3: Trattoria Al Moro

-The Trevi Fountain is just a few steps away from this family Trattoria with over 100 years of tradition.
-Despite its location, Al Moro is beloved by locals and not a very touristy spot.
+The Trevi Fountain is just a few steps away from this family trattoria with over 100 years of tradition.
+Despite its location, Al Moro is beloved by locals and is not a very touristy spot.

-Typical dishes of the Roman cuisine, with a modern twist, served in a formal dining room and on a handful of outdoor tables.
-Every morning, Al Moro’s chefs browse the local Farmer’s Markets for fresh and high quality, local ingredients.
+Typical dishes of Roman cuisine with a modern twist are served in a formal dining room and at a handful of outdoor tables.
+Every morning, Al Moro’s chefs browse the local farmers‘ markets for fresh, high-quality, local ingredients.

-The third generation of Romagnoli family members are operating Trattoria Al Moro.
-They are feeding not just locals, but also famous regulars like Sarah Jessica Parker, Julia Roberts or Richard Gere.
+The third generation of Romagnoli family members is operating Trattoria Al Moro.
+They are feeding not just locals but also famous regulars like Sarah Jessica Parker, Julia Roberts, and Richard Gere.

 -